Chapter 26 BWV 60 O Ewigkeit, du Donnerwort

 The twenty-fifth cantata of the cycle for the twenty-fourth Sunday after Trinity.

 Aficionados will immediately spot that both the chorale melody and verse forming the skeleton of this opening movement, were later to be used in C 20 (vol 2, chapter 2).
 That is a chorale/fantasia-cum-French Overture, original in structure and massive in proportion.
-Instructive comparisons may be made between the approaches Bach has taken in moulding the same basic chorale melody into decidedly dissimilar shapes, the one a chorus of impact and authority the other a more intimate duet.
+Instructive comparisons may be made between the approaches Bach had taken in moulding the same basic chorale melody into decidedly dissimilar shapes, the one a chorus of impact and authority the other an intimate duet.

 This cantata is of the dialogue type of which Bach composed several in the later cycles.
 Often they depict Christ and the Soul, sometimes using the metaphor of bride and groom with all the implications of uncertainty and reassurance that humans may associate with impending nuptials.
 In C 60 the scenario is little different, the first three movements portraying the inter-relationships between fear and hope with the alto and tenor voices adopting these roles.
 In the opening duet the alto, doubled by a horn, has the duty of carrying the eight phrases of the chorale, a decision which obviously determines the scale of the movement.